-€43.6m of total investment returns are made up of:
+€69.8m of total investment returns are made up of:

-- €94.6m investment income mostly representing the coupons and interests received or accrued over the year from corporate and government bonds. - €9m unrealized losses mainly driven by the pull to par of the fixed income assets and partially offset by a global drop in credit spreads and interest rates. - €42m realized loss from the sale or expiry of fixed income assets, which paid a coupon higher than their market yield.
+- €88.7m investment income mostly representing the coupons and interests received or accrued over the year from corporate and government bonds. - €31.9m unrealised losses mainly driven by the pull to par of the fixed income assets and a rise in interest rates. - €13.1m realised gains come from the distribution of the real estate equity fund and are partially offset by the sale or expiry of fixed income assets, which paid a coupon higher than their market yield.